YinBo0927/YinBo0927.github.io/_pages/about.md

 # 🔥 News

+- *2024.10*: I got the No.1 in the Happy Frisbee activity in NUSRI-CQ!
 - *2024.09*: 🌟 I was selected for my favorite FYP project--*Learnable Activation Networks for Vision*.
 - *2024.07*: 🎉🎉 I get the 3+1+1 programme offer from the NUSRI-CQ.
 - *2024.03*: 🎉 I get the trainee offer from the HSBC Technology China.